Alexj0919/weather-tracker/README.md

-This program tracks the temperature at Flamenco beach, Puerto Rico and checks if the temperature is good for camping.
+This program tracks the daytime highs and lows at Flamenco beach, Puerto Rico.
+It uses Open Meteo's data for the temperature and I built it to see if Flamenco beach is a good camping spot.